 Does an IRS Installment Plan Stop the Garnishment?

-How to Understand Whether You’re Eligible for An IRS Payment Agreement
+How to Understand Whether You Are Eligible for an IRS Payment Agreement

-The IRS may not even demand an explanation of your financial situation for smaller debts.
-However, depending on the debt, the IRS will ask you for detailed answers and documents.
-Ultimately, you must also meet some criteria to start your negotiation.
-For example, you shouldn’t be in bankruptcy proceedings.
-You should file all required tax returns.
-Or you shouldn’t have a previous installment.
+For smaller debts, the IRS may not require an explanation of your financial situation.
+However, depending on the amount owed, the IRS will ask for detailed answers and documents.
+You must also meet certain criteria to start negotiations, such as not being in bankruptcy proceedings, having filed all required tax returns, and not having a previous installment agreement.

 The IRS offers long-term and short-term payment options.